vs-ude/fyr-www/content/_index.md

 Some initial benchmarks indicate that Fyr in WebAssembly executes faster than JavaScript or even C (when compiled to WebAssembly) in the browser.
 Since WebAssembly is still in its infancies, performance will be boosted even more in the future.
 Fyr code compiled to C99 and then compiled to native binaries with _gcc_ can be significantly faster than _GO_ and with a smaller memory footprint.
-Performance does of course depend heavily of the benchmark chosen.
+Performance does of course depend heavily on the benchmark chosen.
 However, initial results indicate that the project goal is reachable.
 Of course, there is a long way to go still, from a research project to a productive programming language.